-Adult stuttering or stammering (dysfluency) is a common disorder and can have a major impact on the life and wellbeing of many adults.
+Stuttering or stammering (dysfluency) is a common disorder and can have a major impact on the life and wellbeing of many people.
 The term stutter and stammer will may be used interchangeably in this section, but means the same thing.

 There are a number of different types of treatment, and a few treatments that claim to be “miracle cures”.
 For some people these treatments work, but sometimes only temporarily.
 Many experts in this field believe that unless you tackle underlying psychological issues of dysfluency you will not be able to address the problem thoroughly and make lasting changes.

 Brain scans have found interesting differences in brain activity between stammerers and non-stammerers.
 Stammerers showed more activity in their right hemispheres during speech.
 The right hemisphere is more associated with emotions, so it could be that the fear of speaking is causing anxiety which is causing the right hemisphere to become more involved.
 However, it could be that the left hemisphere is not functioning properly and the right hemisphere is trying to take on work that it is unsuited for.

 Other brain scan data shows physiological differences in the brain, with different levels of activity between certain brain mechanisms when comparing stammerers and non-stammerers.
 However, this may just have been the way the dysfluent person’s brain has developed through childhood because of the stammerer.
 Whatever the cause, most dysfluent individuals have to live with their stammer and the anxiety and stress that they feel when they communicate with other people.
 The anxiety and stress itself, can often make the stammer worse.